ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/create.md

 ### Define memory map

-We use [scatter-loading](https://developer.arm.com/documentation/101754/latest/armlink-Reference/Scatter-loading-Features/The-scatter-loading-mechanism/Overview-of-scatter-loading) to define the memory map.
+Use [scatter-loading](https://developer.arm.com/documentation/101754/latest/armlink-Reference/Scatter-loading-Features/The-scatter-loading-mechanism/Overview-of-scatter-loading) to define the memory map.

 The memory map for the FVP is given in the [documentation](https://developer.arm.com/documentation/100964/latest/Microcontroller-Prototyping-System-2/MPS2---memory-maps/MPS2---memory-map-for-models-without-the-Armv8-M-additions).